-to Committee instructions or with written authorization from the Chairman and prompt notification to the Committee.
+fidential FOMC information.3 No confidential information may be released except pursuant to Committee instructions or with written authorization from the Chairman and prompt notification to the Committee.

-- 5. To ensure that no member of the public is able to profit financially from acquiring nonpublic information about economic and financial conditions or about the methods and tools that are currently being used to assess those conditions, staff will not provide such information to any individual, firm, or organization outside of the Federal Reserve System unless the information has been cleared for publication and is made widely available to the public. - 6.
-Staff will strive to ensure that their contacts with members of the public do not provide any profit-making person or organization with a prestige advantage over its competitors.
-They will consider this principle carefully and rigorously in considering invitations to speak at meetings sponsored by profit-making organizations and in scheduling meetings with anyone who might benefit financially from apparently-exclusive contacts with Federal Reserve staff. - To facilitate the effectiveness of the Committee's policy deliberations and the clarity of its communications, staff observe the blackout period on monetary policy communication that begins on the Tuesday morning of the week prior to each regularly-scheduled FOMC meeting and ends at midnight Eastern Time on the Thursday following the meeting.
-During each blackout period, staff refrain from providing information to members of the public about macroeconomic or financial developments or about current or prospective monetary policy issues unless that information has already been cleared for publication and made widely available to the public prior to the blackout period.
+- 5. Unless the information has been made widely available to the public, Federal Reserve staff members will refrain from disseminating information outside the Federal Reserve System, such as information about economic and financial conditions or about the methods and tools that are currently being used to assess those conditions, that might allow an individual, firm, or organization to profit financially. - 6.
+Staff will strive to ensure that their contacts with members of the public do not provide any profit-making person, firm, or organization with a prestige advantage over its competitors.
+They will consider this principle carefully and rigorously in considering invitations to speak at meetings sponsored by profit-making organizations and in scheduling meetings with anyone who might benefit financially from apparently-exclusive contacts with Federal Reserve staff. - 7.
+To facilitate the effectiveness of the Committee's policy deliberations and the clarity of its communications, staff will observe the blackout period on monetary policy communications in conjunction with each regularly scheduled FOMC meeting.
+The blackout period will begin at midnight Eastern Time seven days before the beginning of the meeting-for example, if the FOMC meeting is scheduled to begin on a Tuesday, the blackout period will begin at the start of the preceding Tuesday-and will end at midnight Eastern Time on the next day after the meeting-for example, if the FOMC meeting ends on a Wednesday, the blackout period will end at